denis9570/Denis_Orlov_cv_eng/Readme.md

 ### Motivation letter
 ----------------
-Hello, my friends recommended me to apply to your company. they told me that this is good place where I can learn new stuff from experienced geeks.
+Hello, my friends recommended me to apply to your company.
+They told me that this is good place where I can learn new stuff from experienced geeks.
 I use a computer at an almost perfect level.
 I help my friends fix notebooks, reinstall windows, and more on the little things.
 I can understand any program, about problems, it depends on its complexity, if the program does not start or freezes, then it can be easily dealt with, but if a problem is about for example disk remapping, this is already more difficult, but I hope to master it in the future.

 I know how to work with multimeter

-I can install any program, I also reinstalled win 10 more than once, and I worked with linux on one task at the university.
-I study fast, always open to new knowledge.
+I worked with linux on one task at the university.
+I always open to new knowledge.

 ### Personal Data